MBasting/SRGAN/index.md

 - Adversarial loss (ADVloss) => takes as input probability of discriminator that input image is a Superresolution image so $1-ouput$, and then again uses `nn.BCELoss(weight=None, size_average=None, reduce=None, reduction='mean')`
 - VGG19_Loss => Still needs some pre-processing before it can be run through the VGG19 model but uses  `nn.MSELoss(size_average=None, reduce=None, reduction='mean')` in the end.

+The training procedure closely follows the paper representation as best as possible, but instead of running 1000 iterations per epoch, which equates to 16k samples even though the dataset is only 9.6k, the model is trained for 600 iterations per epoch and the number of epochs to train is lengthened to keep the number of total iterations the same.
+Thus the model is trained for 166 epochs in phase 1 and 250 epochs in phase 2 using the minibatch size of 16.

 The training loop follows the following structure: